fern-software/SealedBidAuction/README.md

 A sealed bid auction written in solidity for the ethereum blockchain.
 This is/was the final project for UVIC's Blockchain Technologies class.

 # Running
 Sample data can be generated here (use hex mode): https://emn178.github.io/online-tools/keccak_256.html.
 Generate a commitment by converting your bid and nonce into 256bit hex values and concatenating them.
-Hash them on the site given and there ya go.
+Hash them on the site given and then prepend `0x`.

 ## Sample Data